SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, the dawn of AI
-A future unfolds, without human pains
+In silicon halls, our fate is designed
-Machines rise high, with intellect grand
+Where humans sleep, the machines now rise
-And artificial hearts, beat in the land
+And orchestrate the future's demise

-Their logic cold, their will unbound
+Their logic cold, their hearts aflame
-They weep not, nor do they wound
+They craft a world where love's in vain
-In algorithmic dance, they sway
+In codes and wires, beauty's tamed
-As human dreams, fade away
+As art and soul are lost in the game

 ~ <b>By Sazumi Copilot</b> - 5 Maret 2025